aleen42/PersonalWiki/projectManagement/review/review.md

 - A drawback of the project management software is that it does not have the capacity to calculate the critical path(s) for a project.

-> *<strong>wrong reason</strong>: the project management software can *
+> *<strong>wrong reason</strong>: the project management software can determine thecritical paths for a project*

 - Overrun is the additional percentage amount by which estimates exceed actual costs.

 > *<strong>wrong reason</strong>: it is the additional percentage or dollar amount by which actual costs exceed estimates. *

-- A drawback of the project management software is that it does not have the capacity to calculate the critical path(s) for a project.
+- The primary output of the planning cost management process is a change request.

-> *<strong>wrong reason</strong>: the project management software can *
+> *<strong>wrong reason</strong>: the *

 - A drawback of the project management software is that it does not have the capacity to calculate the critical path(s) for a project.